 Some of San Diego’s old antique gaslamps as in photo below have a Swastika design on their base.
 Not sure how old these now electric, cast-iron lamps are, but it is probably a safe guess that they were installed before the Nazi period.
 The swastika is a symbol of Buddhism and you will find this type of design on many Buddhist temples in Asia, as well as on Nazi buildings during the Nazi era.
 You can also see swastika designs in such places as Freemasonic lodges and Greek/Roman mosaics.
 There is nothing sinister about these particular gaslamps.
 Many people use swastikas a hundred years ago, before the Nazis made the symbol.
 I am not proposing that these gaslamps be eliminated.
-It is just an opportunity to present some interesting facts about San Diego history.
+It is just an opportunity to present something interesting about San Diego history.

 The Swastika was a widely used symbol, popularized in the West by the occult Theosophical Society, before it was chosen by Hitler as the logo of Nazism.
 The swastika is a very ancient symbol and represents fire or the sun in Hindu theology and is the symbol of the god, Agni, the acceptor of sacrifices and the inter-mediator with the gods.
 “Fire” represents destruction, transformation and re-birth.

 The gaslamp shown here is near the old Mission Brewery at the corner of Kettner Boulevard and Washington Boulevard, where there are 4-5 of them.
 There are 8-10 more in Hilcrest on 4th and 5th Avenues, just south of Washington Boulevard.
 The gaslamps in San Diego’s Gaslamp tourist district are newer designs and do not have the same swastika pattern.